 Brush some wood glue into the slots and onto the edges about to be joined.
-Fill the slots with wood biscuits, clamp the boards and let the glue dry.
+Fill the slots with wood biscuits, clamp the boards, and let the glue dry.

 While the glue was drying we set off to make some simple walnut quarter round molding.
-Slice a 5/8″ x 5/8″ strip of walnut off of the remaining board from the lumber yard and run it through the router with a round over bit.
+Slice a 5/8″ x 5/8″ strip of walnut off of the remaining board from the lumber yard and run it through the router with a round-over bit.

 Since the piece was small I used feather boards to hold it in place while I slid the stock through.

-Mark the molding length right on the main board for the tub caddy.
+Mark the molding length right on the mainboard for the tub caddy.
 We used a miter saw and set the fence at 45 degrees to cut the miters.
 A miter box would also work just fine.

 Cut the walnut quarter round molding to the proper lengths to create a border for the tub caddy.

-Fit the molding place on top of the now dry main board for the caddy.
+Fit the molding place on top of the now dry mainboard for the caddy.
 If everything lines up apply some wood glue to the back of the molding.
 Lay it down on top of the board and carefully line up the miters.
 I used a brad nailer to shoot some brads in place while the glue dried.

 Once the outer molding was on, we still had some extra walnut quarter round material left.
 We decided to make a small box in the corner of the caddy to hold things like candle wax, a wine glass, or perhaps a flower vase in place.
-Cut two short sections of quarter round with a single mitered end, and position, glue, and finally brad nail the corner piece in place.
+Cut two short sections of the quarter round with a single mitered end, and position, glue, and finally brad nail the corner piece in place.

-Sand the entire caddy with 120 and then 220 grit sand paper.
+Sand the entire caddy with 120 and then 220 grit sandpaper.
 I used a random orbital sander, but it’s small enough to do by hand.
 Some of the detail areas need to be hand sanded.

 Some kind of basic system is necessary to hold the wood in place on the tub so it doesn’t slip around and fall in.
-We measured the interior width of our tub and installed a very simply cleat system that locks the caddy in place securely.
+We measured the interior width of our tub and installed a very simple cleat system that locks the caddy in place securely.

-The process went something like this: measure from the wall to interior left side of the tub.
+The process went something like this: measure from the wall to the interior left side of the tub.
 Measure the distance between the two sides of the tub, inside measurement.
 Finally, measure the width of the exterior tub wall on the right side.
 Mark these measurements onto the tub caddy and glue walnut cleats onto the bottom of the main board at these locations for a total of 3 cleats.

 In theory, you only need the two right cleats which grab the exterior wall of the tub, however, the left cleat is nice because it locks everything in place tightly.

-Since the walnut is going to be used in a water-y environment, we sealed everything with two coats of a water based spar varnish urethane from Varathane.
+Since the walnut is going to be used in a watery environment, we sealed everything with two coats of a water-based spar varnish urethane from Varathane.
 It goes on a little milky but dries with a nice satin clear finish.
 Very easy stuff to work with.